-- If you do not have a SSN or ITIN, you are ineligible to apply online and must apply by mail or fax.
+- If you do not have an SSN or ITIN, you are ineligible to apply online and must apply by mail or fax.

 - LLCs under the ownership of an existing company cannot apply online (because an EIN for the parent company already exists).
 Any attempts to apply will result in an error message.
 You must apply by mail or fax instead.

-In the state of Iowa, every LLC must file a biennial report.
-This means that LLC in Iowa must report to the state every two years.
-The biennial report is a perpetual requirement for every state of Iowa LLC.
-Failure to file the report with the Office of the Secretary of State can result in the dissolution of your business.
+The biennial report is a perpetual requirement for every Iowa LLC.
+Failure to file the report with the Office of the Secretary of State can result in your business losing its Certificate of Good Standing, or worse, the dissolution of your business.